etherlinkcom/docs/docs/network/smart-rollup-nodes.md

         --data-dir $SR_DATA_DIR
       ```

-1. Start the Smart Rollup node by running this command and using the RPC endpoint of your layer 1 node:
+1. Start the Smart Rollup node by running this command and using the RPC endpoint of the layer 1 node:

    ```bash
    octez-smart-rollup-node --endpoint $LAYER_1_NODE run --data-dir $SR_DATA_DIR